 Those struggling with food addiction in South Florida also engage in grazing behavior, on top of bingeing.
 Grazing consists of returning to pick at food throughout the day and results in a large overall number of calories being consumed even if the quantities eaten at any tone time may be small.

 Studies show, that during binges, those struggling with food addiction in South Florida may consume between 5,000 and 15,000 calories daily.
 If left untreated, compulsive overeating and food addiction can lead to serious medical conditions.
-These include, but are not limited to the following: high cholesterol, diabetes, heart disease, hypertension and extreme depression.
-Additionally, long term side effects of food addiction in South Florida also include kidney disease, bone deterioration, arthritis and stroke.
+These include, but are not limited to the following: high cholesterol, diabetes, heart disease, hypertension, and extreme depression.
+Additionally, long term side effects of food addiction in South Florida also include kidney disease, bone deterioration, arthritis, and stroke.

-Luckily there is help.
+Fortunately, there is help.
 If you, or a loved one, is struggling with food addiction in South Florida, the Delray Center for Healing can help.